Kuoxen/obc-website/docs/Setup_Network.md

-# Openchain - Setting Up a Network For Development
+# Setting Up a Network For Development

 ## Overview